Alloy demonstration templates

 interface defines a CurrentPage

-property as well as a couple of properties geared towards layouts and framework components.
-This way, all views including layout files, can rely on some common characteristics of the view model.
+property and a couple of properties geared towards layouts and framework components.
+This way, views, including layout files, can rely on some common characteristics of the view model.

 To free controllers from having to populate these common properties on the view model, an action filter named PageContextActionFilter